-Lyme disease is caused by a bacterial infection transmitted by certain Ixodid ticks.
+BACKGROUND Lyme disease is caused by a bacterial infection transmitted by certain it its name.

+Ixodid ticks.
 Lyme disease may cause symptoms affecting the skin, nervous system, heart and/or joints of an individual.
 Reinfection is possible with Lyme disease.
-The first cluster of disease cases associated with this infectious agent was discovered near Lyme, Connecticut, giving it its name.
+The first cluster of disease cases associated with this infectious agent was discovered near Lyme, Connecticut, giving that feed on animals such as mice, opossums, dogs or deer.
+During certain stages of the tick life cycle, especially the nymph, ticks can feed on humans.
+If the tick is infected with the bacteria, it can cause an infection in humans.
+Cases of Lyme disease have also been reported in dogs and horses.
+Person-to-person spread of Lyme disease does not occur.